simplyboo6/Vimtur/README.md

 - Tested on Ubuntu 16.04 & 18.04 64-bit and Windows 10 64-bit.
 - The included compose file comes with a mongodb instance.
 - The keyword search supports quotes ("magic phrase" for sentences and negation (-) on words and sentences).
+- When doing the keyword search there's a limit of 1200 results.
+- All code is TypeScript and the UI framework is Angular.

 ## Docker